tomcz/example-grpc/README.md

 `make run-server` runs a gRPC server on port 8000, and a HTTP server on port 8080, both backed by the same ExampleServer instance.
 Access to both APIs is protected by bearer token authentication.

+`make run-server-mw` does exactly the same, the difference being this server uses HTTP & gRPC middleware for authentication rather than simple service delegation.

 `make run-grpc-client` runs a gRPC client that sends a request to the server, using bearer token authentication.

-`make run-http-client` invokes curl to do exactly the same to the HTTP server.
+`make run-http-client` invokes curl to do exactly the same to the HTTP server endpoint.

 ## Setting up